Race Maps 2021

 Race briefings will take place immediately prior to each race.
 The briefings for all races will take place on or beside the start line.

-GAC athletes should take note that they must enter in advance of the event registration evening and that their relay teams must be declared before Saturday (9 April) night.
+All GAC athletes must enter in advance of the event registration evening and their relay teams must be declared before Saturday (9 April) night.

 Public toilets are available close to or within warm-up distance of the start and finish of each race, but no other shelter or facilities are available.